dmarticus/dmarticus.github.io/_posts/2020-04-21-hangman-in-functional-scala.md

 ## Adding additional building blocks

 To enable gameplay, we need to have a a way to get new words, display the game on the console, parse the inputs from the user, and decode these inputs to the program.
-Since these actions all represent side-effect free functions, we can model this using a [Tagless](https://scalac.io/tagless-final-pattern-for-scala-code/) (meaning we can declare this gameplay as a generic, type-safe DSL) approach.
+Since these actions all represent side-effect free functions, we can model this using a [Tagless](https://scalac.io/tagless-final-pattern-for-scala-code/) (meaning we can declare this gameplay as a generic, type-safe Domain-Specific Language [DSL]) approach.
 These actions can be modeled with the following ADTs in Scala.

 ```scala
 trait WordService[F[_]] {